fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 When applying for Brand approval, legally identifiable information about the company must be submitted, including things such as the  Business ID, Legal address, Stock Symbol, and website.
 More details can be found in [Step 1: Create a brand](sms-setup-brand.md)

-When applying for Campaign approval, resources about the campaign operation must be submitted, including use case, message flow actions, Brand privacy statement and terms and conditions.
+When applying for Campaign approval, resources about the campaign operation must be submitted, including use case, message flow actions, brand privacy statement, and terms and conditions.
 More details can be found in [Step 2: Create campaign](sms-setup-campaign.md)

 ## Licensing